Friends of the Israel Defense Forces: Fundraising and finances

+Israeli politicians and military leaders have also made speeches at FIDF events, including president Benjamin Neanyahu, army general Benny Gantz, Israeli Intelligence chief Herzi Halevi, and Chief of Staff Gabi Ashkenazi.
+Leader of Christians United for Israel, John Hagee, has also been featured at FIDF fundraisers.

 IRS filings show revenue of $89.34 million in 2022 and $281.96 million in 2023, with 2023 expenses of $143.17 million and total assets of $336.43 million.

-FIDF raises funds through major-gift campaigns, regional dinners, galas, and digital appeals.
-The Western Region gala in 2017 reported $53.8 million raised, including a single $16.6 million gift for capital facilities.
+From 2018 to 2022, the FIDF received $450 million in donations and membership fees.
+In the weeks following October 7, 2023 the organization raised over $50 million.
+Reporting found that only $31 million of this $50 million raised had been transferred to Israel by October 27, 2023.
+In November 2023, Yale University donated $1 million to FIDF through a donor-advised fund.

 High-profile donors and corporate partners have supported scholarships and capital projects.
 FIDF describes work in direct coordination with Israel's Ministry of Defense and with the Association for Israel's Soldiers.
+Notable billionaire donors include the Adelson family, Home Depot founder Bernie Marcus, Oracle founder Larry Ellison, and mogul and board member Haim Saban.
+Several corporate donors offer gift-matching programs to FIDF, including BlackRock, Vanguard, Bank of America, Northrop Grumman, Honeywell, Google, Microsoft, Apple, Starbucks, and McDonald's.

-Charity Navigator lists FIDF with a four-star rating based on accountability and finance, leadership and adaptability, and culture and community scores.
+Charity Navigator lists FIDF with a three-star rating based on accountability and finance, leadership and adaptability, and culture and community scores.
 CharityWatch has reported on the organization's internal governance issues while noting that high asset levels had not led to an automatic ratings downgrade in its past assessments.